LumenStone Dataset

 The material used was collected from 30 ore deposits of the CIS.
 Prepared samples of polished sections were analyzed using a Carl Zeiss AxioScope 40 microscope, photographing was carried out using a Canon Powershot G10.
 Samples represent the main ore associations and are categorized by deposit genesis.

-LumenStone dataset was created to unite high-quality geological images of different mineral associations and provide pixel-level semantic segmentation masks.
-It consists of several sets:
+LumenStone dataset was created to unite high-quality geological images of different mineral associations which can be used for different tasks of geological image analysis:

-• S1: association of hydrothermal ore of Berezovskoe deposit consisting of sphalerite, pyrite, galena, bornite, tennantite-tetrahedrite group, chalcopyrite minerals,
+• S1: association of hydrothermal ore of Berezovskoe deposit consisting of sphalerite, pyrite, galena, bornite, tennantite-tetrahedrite group, chalcopyrite minerals.
+Aimed for segmentation task, pixel-level masks provided.

-• S2: association of Layered Ultramafic Deposits (Deposits of the Norilsk Group), consisting of pyrrhotite, chalcopyrite, pentlandite, magnetite minerals,
+• S2: association of Layered Ultramafic Deposits (Deposits of the Norilsk Group), consisting of pyrrhotite, chalcopyrite, pentlandite, magnetite minerals.
+Aimed for segmentation task, pixel-level masks provided.

 Versioning system

 LumenStone dataset is actively updated and expanded so for convenient usage each set supports versioning system.
 Every new version of set besides offering new images will contain all images from the previous version.
-Image annotations (including the number of supported classes of histological structures) can be modified and expanded from version to version.
+Image annotations can be modified and expanded from version to version.
 All outdated versions as well as the latest ones are available for download.

 Summary